BillTheBest/streams-examples/twitter-history-hdfs/README.md

 ------------
 Retrieves as many posts from a known list of users as twitter API allows.

-Converts them to activities, and writes them in both raw and activity format to HDFS.
+This example includes three classes: one for indexing tweets, one for indexing activities, and one for indexing retweets.
+Each of these jars require a corresponding configuration file that defines both Twitter and ElasticSearch preferences

 Example Configuration:
 ----------------------